helix-collective/camus2/docs/userguide/2-stepbystepexamples/1-basic-example.md

 - release.json - include this file in your release archive, it will tell camus2 how to deploy your release.
 - a couple of other files, but lets set them aside until we do a proxy deploy.

-We will be assuming that your simple deployment requires `docker-compose up` to be executed.
+We will be assuming that your simple deployment requires `docker compose up` to be executed.
-This means that you need to have docker-compose installed on your machine, and that it needs access to whichever docker repository your image is stored in.
+This means that you need to have docker installed on your machine, and that it needs access to whichever docker repository your image is stored in.

 You will also need a location to store your release archives, your logs, and a location where the releases will be unpacked.
 Make sure all the locations have the necessary rights (and exist), and specify them in the config file.